waltermity/llm-d-inference-scheduler/docs/architecture.md

 - Single `InferencePool` and single `EPP` due to Envoy limitations
 - Model-based filtering can be handled within EPP
 - Currently only one base model is supported

+> [!NOTE]
+> The `InferenceModel` CRD is in the process of being significantly changed in IGW.
+> Once finalized, these changes would be reflected in llm-d as well.

 ---